This is an accordion element with a series of buttons that open and close related content panels.

 Brian Hronchek

-Principal Trainer & Consultant
+Principal Trainer and Consultant